GSA/sam-design-system-site/_docs/components/index.md

 permalink: /components/
 layout: styleguide
 type: component
-title: UI Components
+title: Components
-lead: See <a href="https://standards.usa.gov/alerts/">US Web Design Standards</a> for design description.
+lead: Components could be a combination of <a href="../elements/">elements (a form, for example), an element with a specific purpose (state select), or a component as designated by the <a href="https://standards.usa.gov">US Web Design Standards</a>.
 ---

 <h1>Contextual Help and Support</h1>

 <h2>Make it Simple</h2>